 In America’s own Mobile, Alabama, locals claim they’ve celebrated the day before Ash Wednesday since 1703, when their fair city was the capital of France’s Louisiana Province.
 The fun at “America’s Family Mardi Gras” as they like to describe themselves, begins on Dauphin Island and continues from late January 30 to February’s Mardi Gras with weekend festivities and parties.
 On Mobile Mardi Gras Tuesday, the biggest parades and lavish costumed events occur.
 If you are there for it, please tell us all about the scheduled Order of the Polka Dots Parade!
 If you’re too late to catch the celebration, be sure to stop by the Mobile Carnival Museum, a small private home which features all the fun of carnival.
 The Mobile Bay Tourism Office has top value lodging options and other events information as well.

 Pensacola, Florida is better known for its Blue Angels than its extensive Mardi Gras party, but it’s quickly become a local tradition.
-On Saturdays from early January to the end of February, families are more than welcome at galleries and local festivities.
+On Saturdays from early January to the end of February (the big parade is Saturday, February 22, 2020), families are more than welcome at galleries and local festivities.
 Expect to join in the bead throwing as parades pass by, and the catching of moonpies as they are tossed from floats.
 Contests and Cajun food festivals abound; count on the Krewe of Lafitte Illuminated Parade to be great fun for all ages.
 If you can find accommodations, they’re usually a very good value during this period and with any luck, the weather will be fine.

 If the celebrations in New Orleans sound a little overwhelming, head to Lake Charles instead for Louisiana’s second largest, decidedly more wholesome, SWLA Mardi Gras event.
-The fun begins in January at the Twelfth Night presentation of courts, when each person walking in the door gets a piece of King Cake and a grand prize.
-In the following weeks, there’s a Cajun Extravaganza Gumbo Cook-Off and a parade for Children’s Day.
-Attend the Royal Gala the day before Mardi Gras, then on Fat Tuesday itself get a little country-wild at a Chicken Run in Iowa, LA.
-Afterward, head back to Lake Charles for the main event – the Krewe of Krewes Parade – where there’s a child-friendly alcohol and tobacco-free zone to keep the kids amused.
+The fun begins in January at the Twelfth Night presentation of courts, when 50 krewes are presented.
+In the weeks leading up to Fat Tuesday, there’s the Mardi Gras Lighted Boat Parade on shimmering Lake Charles and this year on Monday, February 24, 2020, a kid-friendly Royal Gala attended by 60 krewes in full costume.
+Downtown Lake Charles hosts the main event – the Krewe of Krewes Parade – where there’s a child-friendly, alcohol-free and tobacco-free zone to keep the kids amused.
 Visitors should also check out the Mardi Gras Museum of Imperial Calcasieu, featuring the world’s larges Mardi Gras costume display.
 Take a look at Southwest SW Lousiana Mardi Gras for more info.

-If you are searching for a Mardi Gras celebration that is slightly tamer than New Orleans, welcome to Biloxi, Mississippi.
-This Gulf Coast town knows how to party in a big way, while keeping it entirely family-friendly.
-Mardi Gras in Biloxi holds festive events for several weeks prior to Mardi Gras, but the main event is on Fat Tuesday, with a parade that is bursting with music, dancing and merriment.
+If you are searching for a Mardi Gras celebration that is slightly tamer than New Orleans, welcome to the Gulf Coast towns of Mississippi which, this year, are celebrating with 20 different family-friendly events.
+For example, Gulf Coast Mississippi celebrations head to Biloxi on the Saturday prior to Mardi Gras, but the main event is on Fat Tuesday, with a parade that is bursting with music, dancing and merriment.
 Everyone lines the streets pleading for the various Krewes to throw them Mardi Gras beads from atop their floats.
-The coronation of the Mardi Gras King and Queen is held on the eve of Mardi Gras and everyone is welcome to attend.
 Locals put on their finest clothes for this event, but you can dress as casually as you like.
 If the weather cooperates, the kids can take a break from the celebration and stroll barefoot in the sugar-soft sand, before climbing the spiral staircase to the top of the old-fashioned lighthouse.
 The view of the coastline and the legendary Gulf of Mexico oil rigs offshore is just super.

 Our Favorite Carnivals around the World